Decision of the Regional Court in Opole, 1st Civil Division, dated 14th October 2019

 The Regional Court in Warsaw, 1st Civil Division, composed of:

-Presiding Judge: SSO Piotr Królikowski
+Presiding Judge: Piotr Królikowski, Regional Court Judge

-having examined on December 13, 2021, in Warsaw, at a closed session, the case brought by M. P. against Bank (…) S.A. with its registered office in W., (…) (…) in C., (…) in S., (…) with its registered office in J., for a declaration,
+having examined on 13th December 2021, in Warsaw, at a session in camera, the case brought by M. P. against Bank (…) JSC with its registered office in W., (…) (…) in C., (…) in S., (…) with its registered office in J., for a declaration,